-The International School Nido de Aguilas, The International School Nido de Aguilas, founded in 1934, is a private, international, coeducational day school, which offers a comprehensive educational program from prekindergarten through grade 12.
-The academic year has two semesters—The first from late July to mid-December and the second from mid-February to mid-June.
-The long vacation is from December through mid-February, during the Chilean summer.
+The International School Nido de Aguilas, founded in 1934, is a private, international, coeducational, non-sectarian, non-profit day school, rooted in the best traditions of Chilean and North American education.
+Today, Nido serves over 1550 students from more than 50 countries and offers a comprehensive liberal arts college preparatory educational program from Early Years (age three) through Grade 12.
+The academic year has two semesters: the first from late July to mid-December and the second from mid-February to mid-June.
+The vacation periods are December through mid-February and end of June through the end of July.

 Organization: The school is governed by a board of directors consisting of a minimum of nine members and a maximum of 13, elected for three-year terms.
 Nido is an International Baccalaureate (IB) World School and is accredited by the New England Association of Colleges and Schools (U.S.A) as well as the Chilean Ministry of Education.

-Faculty: In the 2021-2022 school year, Nido has 383 total staff including 273 teachers.
-Our faculty and staff represent 18 nationalities, including UK, Canada, Australia, Bolivia, Mexico, New Zealand, South Africa, Germany, Austria, Chinese, Colombia, Korea, Philippines, The Netherlands, Peru, and Poland.
+Faculty: In the 2022-2023 school year, Nido has 359 total staff including 255 teachers, 96 of whom are U.S. citizens, 129 host-country nationals, and 30 third-country nationals.
+Our faculty and staff represent 20 nationalities, including Chile, United States, UK, Canada, Australia, Bolivia, Mexico, New Zealand, Venezuela, South Africa, Chinese, Colombia, Philippines, The Netherlands, Peru, India, Korea, Austria, Switzerland, and Argentina.

 Admissions: Families must contact the admissions office at firstname.lastname@example.org or go online to www.nido.cl, to begin the admissions process.
 Families should contact admissions as soon as possible, as the school often has waitlists for many grades.